kevinmichaelchen/react-email-server/README.md

 ### Sending an email

-For email sending capabilities, you'll need to sign up with Resend, configure your own domain, acquire an API key, create a new `.env` file (in the model of `.env.example`), and finally, restart the NodeJS server.
+For email sending capabilities, you'll need to sign up with [Resend][resend-url], configure your own domain (optional), acquire an API key, create a new `.env` file (in the model of `.env.example`), and finally, restart the NodeJS server.

+If you don't have your own domain, omit the `.options.from` field from the request.

 ```shell
 (